XiaogangHe/Princeton-CEE306/README.md

 For **Windows** users, you may need to install these packages separately :frowning:.

 ## Let's get started!
-1. Download the GitHub repository
+1. Get the GitHub repository
-   - Clone: `git clone git@github.com:XiaogangHe/Princeton-CEE306.git`
+   - Use the command line: `git clone git@github.com:XiaogangHe/Princeton-CEE306.git`
-   - Download: Download the repository as a .zip file
+   - Or download the repository as a .zip file
 2. Run the notebook
    - Open your terminal and type: `jupyter notebook`